Will crash across your southern capes

 Not to mention the poison of partisanship to absolve it all — running the nation into the ground while you’re at it.

-At what point does it dawn on you and your beloved Sowell — that blind loyalty to that cause was predictably and colossally counterproductive to your other causes?
+At what point does it dawn on you and your beloved Sowell — that blind loyalty to that cause would predictably damage your other causes?

 I’m not brilliant — and I figured that out all by myself.

-You can’t even imagine how easy you’ve got it with all this information laid out for you.
+You have no idea how easy you’ve got it with all this information laid out for you.

 I got mine the old-fashioned way . . .